shmcfarl/calisti_workshop/03-traffic.md

 Calisti is using Istio’s - and therefore Envoy’s - circuit breaking feature under the hood.

 Let's configure a circuit breaker for a service.
-In the "TOPOLOGY" view, select the "analytics" service, select the "CIRCUIT BREAKER" tab and then Configure.
+In the "TOPOLOGY" view, select the "analytics" service, select the "CIRCUIT BREAKER" tab and then "Configure".

 ![circuit 2](images/circuit_2.png)